-Let us recall the case of SIC-POVMs.
+Let us discuss briefly the case of SIC-POVMs.
 For $n=d^{2}$, $S=d$ and $c=(d+1)^{-1}$, the result (\ref{inbr}) is rewritten as

-The probabilities are posed as $p_{j}(\cle;\bro)=d^{-1}\langle\phi_{j}|\bro|\phi_{j}\rangle$.
-The equality holds, since the set of vectors (\ref{phidf})--(\ref{psidf}) is complete in this case.
+with the probabilities $p_{j}(\cle;\bro)=d^{-1}\langle\phi_{j}|\bro|\phi_{j}\rangle$.
+The equality holds since the set of kets (\ref{phidf}) and (\ref{psidf}) is complete here.
 As was mentioned, the index of coincidence (\ref{inbrsic}) was calculated in \cite{rastmubs}.
-The inequality (\ref{inbr}) reflects a non-trivial inner structure of the kets that form an equiangular tight frame.
-Hence, entropic uncertainty relations for the corresponding POVM immediately follow.
+The inequality (\ref{inbr}) reflects a non-trivial inner structure of ETFs.
+Hence, various uncertainty relations for the corresponding POVMs immediately follow.